lokalized/lokalized-java/README.md

 <dependency>
   <groupId>com.lokalized</groupId>
   <artifactId>lokalized</artifactId>
-  <version>2.1.0</version>
+  <version>3.0.0</version>
 </dependency>
 ```

 ## Direct Download

-If you don't use Maven, you can drop [lokalized-2.1.0.jar](https://repo1.maven.org/maven2/com/lokalized/lokalized/2.1.0/lokalized-2.1.0.jar) directly into your project.
+If you don't use Maven or Gradle, you can drop [**lokalized-3.0.0.jar**](https://repo1.maven.org/maven2/com/lokalized/lokalized/3.0.0/lokalized-3.0.0.jar) directly into your project.
 No other dependencies are required.

 ## Getting Started